 Many people have worked in the Jones Lab over the years.
 Here they are:

 Kenyon Mobley (PhD, 2007): Kenyon’s dissertation research focused on geographic and temporal variation in mating systems.
 He also studied a number of other important topics related to sexual selection, such as postcopulatory sexual selection and reproductive compensation.
 He’s currently at the University of Helsinki.
 Here is a link to his personal webpage.

 Charlyn Partridge (PhD, 2009): Charlyn’s dissertation work focused on the effects of environmental contaminants on pipefish physiology and behavior.
 Among other topics, she studied how endocrine disruptors affect male pipefish morphology and mating behavior, mercury contamination in pipefish populations, postcopulatory sexual selection, and pipefish population structure.
 Charlyn is an Assistant Professor at Grand Valley State University’s Robert B. Annis Water Resources Institute.

 Sunny Scobell (PhD, 2011): Sunny’s research concerned the relationship between endocrinology and aggression in pipefish.
 She is a Visiting Assistant Professor at St. Edward’s University in Austin, TX.

 Kimberly Paczolt (PhD, 2012): Kim studied postcopulatory sexual selection in Gulf pipefish.
 Her demonstration that males appear to discriminate against the offspring of small females during the male pregnancy was a major breakthrough in our understanding of sexual selection in Gulf pipefish.
-Kim is currently a lecturer and postdoctoral scientist in Jerry Wilkinson‘s laboratory at University of Maryland.
+Kim is currently a lecturer and at the University of Maryland.